chmlee/ream-doc-v2/docs/Contribution/Note.md

 mat_A_inv = la.inv(mat_A)
 ```

-If I want to add GDP in my dataset, I do not need to calculate GDP for each country.
+If I want to add GDP variables to my dataset, I do not need to calculate GDP for each country.
 I can use GDP data from World Bank.
 1. Download the dataset